vitorm04/docs.pt-br/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### <a name="cannot-name-the-object-name-because-it-is-already-named-name"></a>Não é possível nomear o objeto '\<Name > ' porque ele já é denominado '\<Name > '

-Este é um erro interno no serializador do Visual Studio.
+This is an internal error in the Visual Studio serializer.
 Isso indica que o serializador tentou nomear um objeto duas vezes, o que não tem suporte.
-Se você vir esse erro, registre um problema usando [relatar um problema](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).
+If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### <a name="cannot-remove-or-destroy-inherited-component-component-name"></a>Não é possível remover ou destruir o componente herdado '\<nome do componente > '